What is the history of the Status System?

 During 1999 and 2000, my Status System all of a sudden took off in a rocket [I think it was awaiting a launch or something :)]!
 It started to change very quickly.
 It changed so fast that the next day, what ever I wrote in the story that related to the Status System was completely outdated and inaccurate.

 The Tertiary Status came a month later, and was compatibility.
-Today, it is used exactly as it was then, except with some slight differences.
+Today, it is used exactly as it was then, except with one slight difference.
 What it is is simply how much you like something.
 It's like rating something between 0 and 10 with 0 being the worst and 10 being the best.
 The Tertiary Status was based on 0-1000, but from a bit after it's birth to late February of 2004 it was based on 0-999.
 Now, it's been modified again to having the original concept, due to a conflict with the key formula involved.
 To keep the 3-digits max rule, 1000 is M for the value, the one-of-a-kind rank M is.
 I changed it, so that way it's shorter and fits in tables on computers better.
 500 is exactly neutral and everything new always starts off at 500, and changes according to how much you like it.
-For example, one my favorite songs, "Out Where the Lake Is", which is a SUPER FAST song, started off on 500, now it's up to 988, and remained there for nearly 3 years now.
+For example, one my favorite songs, "Out Where the Lake Is", which is a SUPER FAST song, started off on 500, now it's up to 999, and remained there for nearly 3 years now.
 It doesn't only go for songs, it goes for every topic you can dream of, which tends to make this status bar the biggest.
 Today, it holds 65% of the entire Status System.
-It has been left unchanged ever since the change from 1000 to 999 as the maximum value, then undoing this in late February of 2004 with a different notation used for 1000.
-Since mid-January of 2005, the concept has changed again.
+It has been left unchanged ever since the change from 1000 to 999 as the maximum value then one final change in late February of 2004 with a different notation used for 1000.
 Until May 2003, a new feature was added to the Tertiary Status.
 There are now rankings from M being the best to W being the worst.
 In order from best to worst, is M, S, A, B, C, D, E, F, and W sitting at the bottom.
 M is for "maxed" [you can probably figure out the COM value [COM is short for compatibility] with this], S is for "Superior", A through F [with the exception of E] is what you're familiar with for grades, and W for "Worst", hence it's one-of-a-kind rating.
 The ranks are further divided into a high, middle or low value except M and W.

 The Quaternary Status came within a few hours, and was what was originally the Secondary Status.
 It was the other status which displayed pulse, blood pressure, luck, height, weight, etc., but with several more entries and in metrics.
 Still, a few remain with undefined units of measurement, such as luck.